Randomized contractions meet lean decompositions: Introduction

 Second, one needs to efficiently (in FPT time) verify whether a bag is $(i,i)$-unbreakable for every $1 \leq i \leq k$ and, if not, find a corresponding single bag lean witness.
 We design such an algorithm using color-coding: in time $2^{\Oh(k \log k)} n^{\Oh(1)}$ we can either certify that all bags of a given tree decomposition are $(i,i)$-unbreakable for every $1 \leq i \leq k$ or produce a single bag lean witness of order at most $k$.
-These ingredients lead to constructing a decomposition with guarantees as in Theorem~\ref{thm:decomposition}.